Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Experiments

 \section{Experiments}

-We aim to answer two research questions: \begin{itemize}[leftmargin=*] \item Can a single MCFlow model achieve competitive performance across crystal structure prediction (CSP), \emph{de novo} generation (DNG), and structure-conditioned atom type generation without task-specific retraining? \item Do the proposed composition- and symmetry-aware atom ordering and symmetry-preserving hierarchical permutation augmentations enable a transformer-based model to capture crystallographic constraints without relying on explicit symmetry templates? \end{itemize} To this end, we evaluate MCFlow on all three tasks using the same trained model and conduct ablation studies to assess the contribution of each components.
-Detailed experimental configurations and metrics are in \cref{app:config} and \ref{app:metrics}.
+We aim to answer two research questions: \begin{itemize}[leftmargin=*] \item Can a single MCFlow model achieve competitive performance across crystal structure prediction (CSP), \emph{de novo} generation (DNG), and structure-conditioned atom type generation? \item Do the proposed composition- and symmetry-aware atom ordering and symmetry-preserving hierarchical permutation augmentations enable a transformer-based model to capture crystallographic constraints without relying on explicit symmetry templates? \end{itemize} To this end, we evaluate MCFlow on all three tasks using the same trained model and conduct ablation studies to assess the contribution of each component.
+Detailed experimental configurations and metrics are in \cref{app:config,app:metrics}.

-\textbf{Dataset.} Our evaluation uses two inorganic crystal benchmarks: \textit{MP-20}~\citep{xie2021crystal} and \textit{MPTS-52}~\citep{baird2024mpts}.
+\textbf{Dataset.} Our main evaluation uses two inorganic crystal benchmarks that support all three tasks (CSP, DNG, ATG): \emph{MP-20}~\citep{xie2021crystal} and \emph{MPTS-52}~\citep{baird2024mpts}.
 MP-20 comprises all materials from the Materials Project database~\citep{jain2013commentary} as of July 2021 that contain no more than 20 atoms per unit cell and reside within 0.08 eV/atom of the convex hull energy.
 We also test on MPTS-52, a dataset consisting of structures with up to 52 atoms per unit cell.
 For both datasets, we follow a consistent 60/20/20 ratio for training, validation, and test sets.
 MPTS-52 dataset is partitioned into time slices based on their initial publication year to reflect a chronological discovery.

 \textbf{Setup.} MCFlow is based on a Diffusion Transformer (DiT) backbone~\citep{peebles2023scalable} for all-atom crystal modeling.
 We evaluate three model scales: small (34M parameters, hidden dimension 384, 6 attention heads, 12 layers), base (134M parameters, 768 dimension, 12 heads, 12 layers), and large (464M parameters, 1024 dimension, 16 heads, 24 layers), denoted as MCFlow-S, -B, and -L, respectively.
 Throughout this paper, MCFlow refers to the base model unless its scale is explicitly stated.
 Detailed model, training, and inference configurations are provided in \cref{app:config}.
+Computational cost analysis is provided in \cref{tab:compute}.